-In this study, our main objective was to assess the variability of COS and CO2 fluxes in relation to soil communities (algae, bacteria and fungi) present in soil in dark or light conditions, and to explore how these fluxes are linked to soil microbial community composition..
-To do so, we implemented a lab experiment consisting in the incubation of four different soil types that varied strongly in their initial physicochemical properties.
-We assessed the effect of light on soil communities (phototrophs, bacteria and fungi) by using two photoperiod conditions consisting of either 16 hours of light and 8 hours in the dark, or 24 hours in the dark.
-By using next-generation sequencing data after forty days of incubation in either the light or the dark treatment, we tried to link soil microbial communities to variations in CO2 and COS.
+In this study, our main objective was to assess the variability of COS and CO2 fluxes in relation to soil communities (algae, bacteria and fungi) present in soils incubated in dark or light conditions, and to explore how these fluxes are linked to soil microbial community composition.
+To do so, a lab experiment was implemented that consisted in the incubation of four different soil types that varied strongly in their initial physicochemical properties.
+The effect of light on soil communities (phototrophs, bacteria and fungi) was assessed by using two photoperiod conditions consisting of either 16 hours of light and 8 hours in the dark, or 24 hours in the dark.
+By using next-generation sequencing data after forty days of incubation in either the light or the dark treatment, I tried to link soil microbial communities to variations in CO2 and COS.
 Because the abundance of photoautotrophic organisms (more specifically the number of 23S gene copies) are supposed to increase with light (Sauze et al., 2017), we hypothesised that the composition of phototroph communities would differ tremendously in light-conditions compared with dark-conditions (H1).
-Specifically, we expected that fast-growing algae that strongly depend on light conditions would increase in the light treatment while stress-tolerant cyanobacteria that are well adapted to shade environment would increase in the dark treatment.
+Specifically, we expected that fast-growing phototrophs that strongly depend on light conditions would increase in the light treatment while stress-tolerant cyanobacteria that are well adapted to shade environments would increase in the dark treatment.
 These effects should also vary with soil types because many photoautotrophic organisms are heavily affected by low pH levels (Lund, 1947).
-Second, we tested the hypothesis that shifts in the photoautotrophic community should affect the composition of the heterotrophic microbial community (H2).
-Specifically, we hypothesised that specific fungal or bacterial classes would benefit from increased algal abundance, such as the Chytridiomycetes which are frequent algal parasites (Ibelings et al., 2004).
-Copiotrophic organisms (i.e., as opposed to oligotrophic) such as Proteobacteria and Bacteroidetes are also expected to benefit from the synthesis of photosynthates by photoautotrophs in the light (Kaiser et al., 2015).
-Finally, we tested the hypothesis that changes in the composition of algal and microbial communities would have important repercussions on soil COS fluxes (H3).
+Second, I tested the hypothesis that shifts in the photoautotrophic community should affect the composition of the heterotrophic microbial community (H2).
+Specifically, we hypothesised that specific fungal or bacterial classes could benefit from increased algal abundance, such as the Chytridiomycetes which are frequent algal parasites (Ibelings et al., 2004).
+In addition, copiotrophic organisms (i.e., as opposed to oligotrophic) such as Proteobacteria and Bacteroidetes are also expected to benefit from the synthesis of photosynthates by photoautotrophs in the light (Kaiser et al., 2015).
+Finally, I tested the hypothesis that changes in the composition of algal and microbial communities would have important repercussions on soil COS fluxes (H3).
 In particular, based on previous observations, we expected that specific classes of bacteria and fungi such as Actinobacteria (Ogawa et al., 2016), Mortierellomycetes (Kitz et al., 2019; Masaki et al., 2016), Sordariomycetes or Leotiomycetes (Meredith et al., 2019) would be linked to strong variations in COS fluxes.
-Finally, because the 23S region is general to all photosynthetic organisms, nonvascular plants such as bryophytes that grow on soil surfaces may also lead to COS consumption as demonstrated in Gimeno et al. (2017).
+Finally, because the 23S region is general to all photosynthetic organisms, nonvascular plants such as bryophytes that grow on soil surfaces may also contribute to COS consumption as demonstrated in Gimeno et al. (2017).

 Material and Methods :